codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 After completing the configuration changes, you can install the Hybrid GitOps Runtime via Helm.

 Most of the steps to install the GitOps Runtime are identical for both types of (clean and alongside Community Argo CD) installations.<br>
-Installing alongside Community Argo CD requires additional flags in the installation command for all access modes, tunnel-, ingress-, and service-mesh-based.
+Installing alongside Community Argo CD requires additional flags in the installation command for all access modes, tunnel-, ingress-, and service-mesh-based:

-Before you begin installation, review [Additional installation flags for GitOps Runtime with Community Argo CD](#additional-installation-flags-for-gitops-runtime-with-community-argo-cd), and then follow our [step-by-step installation guide]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/#install-first-gitops-runtime-in-account) to install the Hybrid GitOps Runtime via Helm.

-##### Additional installation flags for GitOps Runtime with Community Argo CD

 * `fullnameOverride` configuration for resource conflicts
-  Installing the GitOps Runtime on the same cluster as Argo CD can cause conflicts when resources in both Community and Codefresh's Argo CD instances have the same name or attempt to control the same objects.
+  Conflicts can occur when resources in both Community and Codefresh's Argo CD instances have the same name or attempt to control the same objects.
   Customizing `fullnameOverride` values for Argo CD (and Argo Rollouts if installed) in the GitOps Runtime's `values` file prevents these conflicts.

 * Resource tracking with `annotation`
   Installing the GitOps Runtime on the same cluster as Argo CD requires that each Argo CD instance uses a different method to track resources.
 Using the same tracking method can result in conflicts when both instances have applications with the same names or when tracking the same resource.
-Setting the GitOps Runtime's Argo CD resource tracking to `annotation` prevents such conflicts.
+Setting the GitOps Runtime's Argo CD resource tracking to `annotation+label` prevents such conflicts.

+Before you begin installation, review [Additional installation flags for GitOps Runtime with Community Argo CD](#additional-installation-flags-for-hybrid-gitops-runtime-with-community-argo-cd), and then follow our [step-by-step installation guide]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/#install-first-gitops-runtime-in-account) to install the Hybrid GitOps Runtime via Helm.

+##### Additional installation flags for Hybrid GitOps Runtime with Community Argo CD

+These are the flags to add to the install command when installing alongside Community Argo CD:

 {% highlight yaml %}
 ...